 Think Tank CityWalker

 Think Tank CityWalker 30, 20 and 10.
 Enlarge.
-This free website's biggest source of support is when you use any of these links especially this one direct to Think Tank, when you get anything, regardless of the country in which you live.
+This free website's biggest source of support is when you use any of these links especially this one directly to them at Think Tank, when you get anything, regardless of the country in which you live.
 Thank you!
 Ken.

 Think Tank's new CityWalker bags are notable because they are so much lighter than other similar bags.

 There are three sizes: CityWalker 30, CityWalker 20 and CityWalker 10.
 The 30 weighs about 3 pounds (1.3 kg), the 20 weighs about 2.2 pounds (1 kg) and the 10 weighs about 2 pounds (0.9 kg).

 Each has three sections inside: a central one for your body and lens pointed down, and two more sections, one on each side, each for holding a lens, lenses or flash.

 Each bag also has a place to hide an iPad (the CityWalker 30 will hide a laptop), and lots of other storage.